 Frequently Asked Questions

 Q: When should I apply for a graduation check?

-A: When you reach 100 hours, both the Registrar's Office and your academic dean's office must perform a graduation check.
+A: When you reach 90 hours, including your current enrollment, both the Registrar's Office and your academic dean's office must perform a graduation check.
 A stop will be placed on future registration and will only be cleared by applying at both offices for the academic progress check.
 The following students are exempt from the requirement: students who have already requested the graduation check and those students with prior bachelor's, master's, or doctoral degrees.

 Q: If I have an Associates Degree do I need to apply for an academic progress check?

 A: Yes.
 We check for university and state requirements, as well as liberal studies requirements.